Remote Videos

 To prevent the computer monitor connected to the Television from turning off automatically due to

-inactivity, we can disable standby through Xorg
+inactivity, we can disable standby through Xorg:

 sudo vim /etc/X11/xorg.conf

-session as in the example below:
+And leave the ServerLayout session as in the example below:

 Section "ServerLayout"